State Guide on Employment Rights for Survivors of Domestic Violence, Sexual Assault, and Stalking

 Date:

-Survivors of domestic violence, sexual assault, and stalking face increased instability when trying to escape abuse.
-This often impacts their employment.
-As a result, survivors can face unique obstacles and may need to plan for their safety at work, seek adjustments to their work schedule or office space, take time off to appear in court or secure childcare.
-Many risk losing their jobs at a time when their financial independence is paramount.
-Recognizing these challenges, states and territories are increasingly enacting laws that provide survivors employment protections.
+Survivors of domestic violence, sexual assault, and stalking face increased instability when trying to address or escape abuse.
+This typically impacts their employment and economic security.
+As a result, survivors can face unique obstacles that may adversely impact their work and may need to plan for their safety, seek workplace adjustments, or take time off to address the impacts of the abuse.
+Many risk losing their jobs at a time when their financial independence is paramount, and employers regularly take adverse action against survivors based on how violence impacts survivors at work or based on stereotypes of about survivors of gender-based violence.
+Recognizing these challenges, states and territories are increasingly enacting laws that provide survivors with employment protections.

 This guide outlines applicable protections in each state, district, or territory within the following four categories:

-• leave protections, which allow eligible employees to take paid or unpaid time off for certain reasons; and
+· Leave protections, which allow eligible employees to take paid or unpaid time off for reasons related to the abuse;

-If you are a survivor in need of legal assistance, or you would like additional information, you can contact the Syms Legal Momentum Gender Equality Helpline at (1-800-649-0297), Help@LMHelpline.org, or https://www.legalmomentum.org/get-help-form.
+If you are a survivor in need of legal assistance, or you would like additional information, you can contact the Legal Momentum Gender Equality Helpline at (1-800-649-0297), Help@LMHelpline.org, or fill out our Helpline Inquiry Form here.

 • Violence Against Women and Girls